Aeroperú

-Empresa de Transporte Aéreo del Perú S.A., branded as Aeroperú, was a Peruvian airline, serving as flag carrier of Peru from 1973 to 1999.
+Empresa de Transporte Aéreo del Perú S.A. branded as Aeroperú, was a Peruvian airline, serving as flag carrier of Peru from 1973 to 1999.
 The company was headquartered in Lima, with the city's Jorge Chávez International Airport serving as its primary hub.
-Besides an extensive domestic route network, Aeroperú offered international flights to places in Latin America and the United States of America.
+Besides an extensive domestic route network, Aeroperú offered international flights to destinations in Latin America and the United States of America.
 The company had around 1,500 employees.
+It ceased operations in 1999, with LAN Perú being its successor as flag carrier.